hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 What is a workshop?
 What do you need to develop ?

+L﻿et's imagine that you plan to create a new workshop on a topic on which you have knowledge to transfer.
+Let's call him **Matt**.
+He was kind enough to agree with working with me on creating a new workshop.
+After our first meeting, where I explained the creation process, and the expectations, we were able to quickly start working together.
+We defined what is needed:

 * A﻿ set of notebooks that will be used by the student:

  * Containing instructions cells in markdown and run code cells leveraging the relevant kernel.
 If you are not familiar with Jupyter notebooks, a simple [101 workshop](https://developer.hpe.com/hackshack/workshop/25) is available in our Workshops-on-Demand 's catalog.

-A workshop should have with at least :
+A workshop should contain at least :

 * 0-ReadMeFirst.ipynb
 * 1-WKSHP-LAB1.ipynb